akshajmody/CryptoCartographer/README.md

 <img src="https://akshajmodyportfolio.s3-us-west-1.amazonaws.com/CryptoDemo2.png" width=800>

 ## Goals
 > The central goal of this project was to incorporate Chart.js with React in order to create a financial tool that allows users to view the historical price data of Bitcoin between any date range of their choosing.
 The secondary goal of this project was to display 3 popular cryptocurrencies' live prices in USD and Yen upon page load.
+The next major goal that is currently under development will be to allow charting different cryptocurrencies on the same graph to compare performance over specified time.

 ## Getting Started
 > Install dependencies